nelreina/pocketbase-sync-data/README.md

 - Edit .env file with the Admin credentials from Source and Target Pocketbase.

 - Put collection name(s) in the .env file collection keys
- > IMPORTANT: if you have multiple collection the order of clearing and copy is important if there relations between collection
+ > IMPORTANT: if you have multiple collections the order of clearing and copy is important if there relations between collections